tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Segments.md

 28. At the top of the ‘Events’ canvas, update the time value to ‘In last 24 Hour(s)’

-29. Ensure ‘Streaming’ is enabled in the right pane

-30. Enter the segment name “Lily Suites High Intent Female Bookers”.
+29. Enter the segment name “Lily Suites High Intent Female Bookers”.

-31. Enter the same value as the description
+30. Enter the same value as the description

-32. Save the Segment
+31. Save the Segment

     ![Demo](./images/segment_travel_me_save.png)